 Frederick, Maryland is a small city located in Western Maryland, about an hour or so outside of Baltimore and about the same distance from Washington, DC.
 Some people consider it to be part of the Baltimore-Washington Metro area, others do not.
 This city is well-liked for its “small town” feel and there are a variety of things that you can do and see here.

 Frederick is consistently rated one of the top small downtown areas in the country, and the historical area of downtown is hopping with activity.
-First Saturdays are small-business and festival focused; they have family-friendly activities all year long, and they are known for their arts (performing and visual) scene.
+First Saturdays are small-business and festival-focused; they have family-friendly activities all year long, and they are known for their arts (performing and visual) scene.
 It’s a pretty popular place for people who are looking to live in a lovely town while commuting to and from Washington DC or Baltimore, MD.

 The city isn’t far from the many parks throughout Western Maryland; you can even hike on a portion of the Appalachian Trail if you want to do so.
 The area enjoys all 4 seasons, too.
-There’s a MARC (Maryland Rail Commuter) station which can take you to and from Baltimore City.
+There’s a MARC (Maryland Rail Commuter) station that can take you to and from Baltimore City.
 If you’re looking to go into DC via public transportation, you’ll have to drive to the Shady Grove stop, which is about 30 miles from Frederick.
-Gettysburg, PA is only about a half an hour away.
+Gettysburg, PA is only about half an hour away.

 Frederick is known for being a friendly and welcoming city, and many people who move to the area end up staying there for a number of years because of its affordability and its atmosphere.